 Additional tips from Renn and Raue include starting small so you’re setting yourself up for success instead of failure; using peer support by enlisting a friend to go along with you and help hold you accountable; and scheduling reminders in your phone so you won’t forget what you wanted to do.

 And, at the end of the day, be proud of what you did accomplish, even if it wasn’t as much as you’d hoped.
 Recognize that you’ll have some days that are more successful than others, and that’s OK.

 “Realize that motivation is a fluctuating state; today might be different from the next day,” Raue says.

-So even if you still binge Netflix several nights a week but add in a day or two where you go to the gym, that’s progress.
+So even if you still binge watch or eat pizza several nights a week but add in a day or two where you go to the gym, that’s progress.
 Your future self will thank you.